Dansby Swanson Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Angels have a 4.33 team ERA that ranks 18th across all MLB pitching staffs.
+- The Angels have a 4.30 team ERA that ranks 18th among all league pitching staffs.

-- The Angels rank 15th in baseball in home runs allowed (67 total, 1.1 per game).
+- The Angels rank 14th in baseball in home runs surrendered (67 total, 1.1 per game).

-- Barria (2-2) pitches for the Angels to make his third start this season.
+- Detmers gets the start for the Angels, his 11th of the season.
+He is 0-5 with a 5.15 ERA and 60 strikeouts in 50 2/3 innings pitched.

-- His last appearance came on Wednesday against the Chicago White Sox, when the right-hander threw five innings, surrendering one earned run while allowing four hits.
+- In his last time out on Friday, the lefty threw five innings against the Houston Astros, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.